JaKooLit/Hyprland-v3/README.md

 <br>

 ### Changes from my previous dot-files
-- Dotfiles are based from my previous Hyprland dots and script is based on my Hyprland-v2.1 [`Link`](https://github.com/JaKooLit/Hyprland-v2.1)
+- Dotfiles are based on my previous Hyprland dots and script is based on my Hyprland-v2.1 [`Link`](https://github.com/JaKooLit/Hyprland-v2.1)
 - Improvements on script
--   a.) nvidia-dkms nvidia-utils nvidia-settings libva libva-nvidia-driver-git are optional - This are applicable to those who wanted different different nvidia drivers as nvidia-dkms only support GTX 900 series or newer nvidia GPU's.
-Older gen need to find a proper nvidia driver for your cards.
+-   a.) nvidia-dkms nvidia-utils nvidia-settings libva libva-nvidia-driver-git are optional - These are applicable to those who wanted different different nvidia drivers as nvidia-dkms only support GTX 900 series or newer nvidia GPU's.
+Older gen nvidia owners, need to find a proper nvidia driver for your cards.
 -   b.)
 Optional GTK themes (Catppuccin or MacOS styles) - note that switching dark to light needs GTK themes.
 However, this is still optional

 ### Whats new with these Hyprland configs?
 - Screenshot with swappy is now introduced
-- Clipboard Manager
+- Clipboard Manager (cliphist)
 - scripts are renamed but functions are same as previous dotfiles

 ### Arch-Hyprland install script